-EFTEC et al. (2010) assessed various policy strategies for FRM in the UK and estimated that emissions from the construction of flood mitigation projects would be offset by a reduction in emissions resulting from flood damages.
+Leading sentence here.
+EFTEC et al. (2010) assessed various policy strategies for FRM in the UK and estimated that emissions from the construction of FRM projects would be offset by a reduction in emissions resulting from flood damages.
 However, the focus of this study was primarily on the carbon footprint of flood mitigation project construction, and their assessment of emissions from flood damages was limited to the use of a single damage cost multiplier which does not consider the full life cycle of damaged components.
 Petit-Boix et al. (2017) used historic insurance and flood mitigation investment data to compare the environmental impacts of flood mitigation efforts to the environmental impacts of flood damages and found a net environmental benefit for mitigation efforts.
 This study used emissions factors and input-output analysis to estimate the environmental impacts based on economic data rather than through a robust assessment of the environmental impacts to specific building components, and the results of this study are not generalizable to estimating potential benefits from future FRM projects.
 Matthews et al. (2021) presented a methodology for estimating the GHG emissions associated with flood damages to buildings and produced depth-emissions functions for structural components in one- and two-story single-family structures.
 In this study, the authors also demonstrated the use of their component-level damage functions in a building-level analysis, however producing building-level depth-emissions functions which could be used for future assessments of flood risk was outside the scope of this study.
 Also, while this study includes a range of estimates for the life-cycle carbon footprint of each component, the damage functions are deterministic with respect to the quantity of each component damaged at a given flood depth, limiting the ability to consider uncertainty in damage estimates when applying these functions.

 In this paper, we attempt to address this research gap by developing a probabilistic model to quantify the GHG emissions associated with flood damages to individual components in residential structures affected by floods.
-We apply this model in a series of Monte Carlo simulations to assess the building-scale GHG emissions of flood damages across a variety of building construction types and produce building-scale depth-emissions curves which can be used to assess the GHG emissions of flood events affecting multiple structures.
+We apply this model in a series of Monte Carlo simulations to assess the building-scale GHG emissions of flood damages across a variety of building construction types and produce building-scale depth-emission curves which can be used to assess the GHG emissions of flood events affecting multiple structures.
 Finally, we apply these building-level curves to a real-world flood risk analysis to quantify the GHG emissions associated with a 100-year flood event in two study regions in the Mississippi River Valley.
 Through this study, we seek to answer the following research questions:

 What is the carbon footprint embodied within components of structures susceptible to damage from floods?